tijmenvanegmond/find-on-reddit/README.md

 # Find On Reddit

-A firefox webexstension that generates a pop-up with a list of Reddit posts that use the current url.
+A firefox webexstension, that generates a pop-up with a list of Reddit posts that use the current url.